DanRooney/NutrientCalc/README.md

 # NutrientCalc

-Contains information licensed under the Open Government Licence – Canada provided by Health Canada
+Data provided by Health Canada under the Open Government Licence – Canada as well as the U.S. Food and Drug Administration